learn-co-curriculum/fewpjs-build-the-example/README.md

   `.style` properties.
 * Only manipulate the DOM once the server request responds.
 Do not make the heart full until you're inside a successful `.then` block.

-> Note: The tests will only check for the first part of the specification
-> (adding the `hidden` class).
-You should verify the rest of the behavior
-> yourself, by checking the page in the browser.

 ## Conclusion